Temporal Action Localization Using Gated Recurrent Units: Our Approach

 The next step after predicting probabilities is the proposal generation.
-Up to this point, for each unit we have K start probabilities, K end probabilities, and K action probabilities.
-In RecapNet, start and end units are selected using two rules: voting scheme, and peak value picking, in order to generate the action proposals.
+Up to this point, for each unit, we have predicted K start probabilities, K end probabilities, and K action probabilities.
+In order to generate the action proposals, we use a method similar to RecapNet \cite{recapnet}, i.e., start and end units are selected using two rules: voting scheme, and peak value picking.
 In the voting scheme, units having more than V start/end probabilities greater than a threshold, are chosen as start/end candidates.
-On the other hand, in the peak value picking procedure, units with average start/end probability greater than adjacent units (one past and one next) are chosen.
+On the other hand, in the peak value picking procedure, units with average start/end probability greater than their adjacent units (one past and one next) are chosen.
 Both of these rules are used simultaneously to detect candidate start and end units.
-A start unit matches with an end one if the former is preceded by the latter.
-We also use the same approach to generate action proposals in the unit domain as RecapNet; however, thereafter we need to transform the proposals into the time domain.
-For this transformation, in RecapNet and other state-of-the-art methods \cite{b2, b24}, the middle frame is considered as the keyframe for start and end, and the proposal temporal boundaries are calculated using the frame per second (fps) rate of each video.
-For example, suppose the predicted proposal is $[u_i, u_j]$, where $u_i$ is the $i$th unit and $u_j$ is the $j$th unit of the video.
-For transformation to the time domain, the following equations are used:
+A start unit matches an end one if the former is preceded by the latter.

-Because using the middle frame as the keyframe is not accurate, we propose to use an interpolation-based approach to find the start and end keyframes for each proposal.
-We assign the average of each set of start and end probabilities of every unit to the middle frame and interpolate the probabilities over other frames.
-We then select the frame with the maximum start and end probability as the start and end keyframes, respectively.
-This method is shown in \figurename{ \ref{fig: interpolation}}.
-Start and end times are then obtained as:
+The scores of these proposals can be computed using the following function as similar to \cite{recapnet}: